Turners turn it around, Dodgers rally to beat Giants 7-3

 After leaving eight runners on base through four innings, the Dodgers rallied in the fifth.

-Freeman led off with a single, Muncy bunted up the third-base line, and Justin Turner followed with his 11th homer of the season to center for a 3-2 lead.
+Freeman led off with a single, Muncy beat the shift with a bunt up the third-base line, and Justin Turner followed with his 11th homer of the season to center for a 3-2 lead.
 Lewis Brinson leapt at the wall, but couldn’t make the play.

-“It’s not so easy, especially when you don’t do it very much,” Dodgers starter Clayton Kershaw said of the bunt.
-“That was an awesome play by Max right there.”

 Evan Phillips (6-3) got the win with 1 1/3 innings of relief.

-Kershaw allowed two runs and five hits in six innings and struck out eight in his third straight no-decision.
-He’s made two starts since coming off the injured list a week ago.
+Dodgers starter Clayton Kershaw allowed two runs and five hits in six innings and struck out eight in his third straight no-decision.

-“Another good step forward for me.
-I’ve been bouncing back good,” Kershaw said.
-“Now you just want to pitch good leading into October.”

 Giants starter Alex Cobb gave up three runs and seven hits in 4 1/3 innings.
 He struck out four and walked three.